KonradStanski/KonradStaniszewski.github.io/readme.md

 - I moved to keeping page specific components in the pages folder, look [here](https://github.com/vercel/next.js/issues/8454#issuecomment-560432659) to find out what settings im using.
 This means that all valid paths in the /pages folder need to have the .page.tsx or .api.ts extensions.
 Everything else is not a valid path.

 ## TODO:
-- Add utterances comments
+- [] Add utterances comments
-- improve hamburger menu pop out
+- [] improve hamburger menu pop out
-- improve semester component in gpaCalculator
+- [] improve semester component in gpaCalculator
-- make projects age cards show more information about project and have links to code, demo, writeup ect with image and longer blurb about what the project is.
+- [x] make projects page cards show more information about project and have links to code, demo, writeup ect with image and longer blurb about what the project is.